famchat/famchat-docs/NOTES.md

   libfam includes http[s] server addressable by usual http[s] URLs, and in case of `Accepts: text/x-fam` returning a fam-json of data.

-## Would be interesting to support as subprotocols:
+## Would be interesting to support as subprotocols and features:

  * irc
  * retroshare